 The PCH eSPI interface is enabled using a hard pin strap.
-Refer to the Pin Straps on page 50 for details on the strap.
+Refer to Pin Straps on page 48 for details on the strap.

-If the eSPI interface is disabled by the hardware strap, the eSPI controller will gate all its clocks and put itself to sleep.
+If eSPI interface is disabled via Hardware strap, the eSPI controller will gate all its clocks and put itself to sleep.